8 Reasons Why A Local SEO Strategy Matters

 Most people performing a search with local intent are looking to find a business.
 The second most common reason is to find a local provider of a service (‘carpenter near me’ etc.).
 Many searchers do not have a specific business in mind and even those that do can be persuaded to try a competitor if they are given equal prominence in the local pack.

-By utilizing local search tactics, you can better place your business to promote its services to people at the moment they are searching for them.
+By utilising local search tactics, you can better place your business to promote its services to people at the moment they are searching for them.
 New customers get a great first impression when they find exactly what they need at the exact moment they are looking for it.

 - Local search converts more than any other type of marketing